tom-stoev/cursed/README.md

-## Revert the Curse!
+## Cursed

 Oh no!
 You've awoken with a curse.
-Quickly, find & defeat the caster!
+Quickly, find & defeat the mage who cast it!

 ### About Cursed
 Developed by Tom Stoev.